asier13/Python-Trading-Bot/README.md

 Last example to explain how we would hold the position and understand how the SL works in this strategy.
 So for the first scenario, sometimes the RSI value will go below 26 which is my last buy trade but we wouldnt get the bounce we want, but because we are trading on lower timeframes, we would have to wait for the higher timeframes to do the work for us.
 Here we would go full position as the RSI goes below 26 but we will only get a 0.55% bounce and RSI doesnt even reach 45, which is not enough to trigger our TPs.
-Price keeps falling and the bot just waits for TPs or the SLs.
+Price keeps falling and the bot just waits for TPs or the SL.

 ![image](https://github.com/asier13/Python-Trading-Bot/assets/62717613/3603eb2b-5028-442f-8ebe-f6a1412f8ed6)